iogf/mnem/README.md

     mnem -a 'Testing' -m -d 1

-The above command tells mnem to display the note every month for the current year in the first day of the month.
+The above command tells mnem to display the note in the day 1 of each month along the current year.

 **Display a note daily at a specific time**